bmccloskey/EDEN-hydrograph-data/README.md

 	a.
 Edit the 'local_settings_template.py' file with database connection information.
 	b.
 Specify the location of static files in the server in the 'STATICFILES_DIRS' field.
 	c.
 Request 'secret_key.py' from CIDA staff.
 	d.
 The file should be renamed 'local_settings.py'.
-It and 'secret_key.py' should be saved in the same directory as 'settings.py' (eden_project).
+The newly renamed file and 'secret_key.py' should be saved in the same directory as 'settings.py' (eden_project).

 2. secure.py

 	a.
 Edit the 'secure_template.py' file with database connection information.
 	b.
-The file should be renamed 'secure.py' and saved in the same directory as 'hydrograph.py' (dj_eden_app).
+The file should be renamed 'secure.py' and saved in the same directory as 'stage_data.py' (dj_eden_app).